 Isn't printing a straightforward practice with modern technology?
 What makes art prints different?

-In contrast to mass printing methods, art prints are made using any number of specialized printmaking techniques whereby ink is applied to a surface – a plate, screen or block – worked by tools or chemicals, which is in turn pressed onto paper.
-Some of the most common printmaking techniques include woodblock, lithography, engraving and screen printing.
+In contrast to mass printing methods, art prints are made using any number of specialized printmaking techniques whereby ink is applied to a surface – a plate, screen, block or stone, called the “printing matrix” – worked by tools or chemicals, which is in turn pressed onto another surface (most often paper).
+Some of the most common printmaking techniques include woodblock, lithography, etching and screen printing.
 Whichever process an artist chooses, the final composition is carefully considered as every color must be applied individually and in perfect alignment to create the desired image.

 I see prints of artwork all the time.
 Are certain prints more special than others?

 Prints are not posters!
-Artists typically conceive of prints as their own specific forms of creative expression.
-This sets them apart from most of what's available on the commercial (poster) market, which are copies of works originally created in other mediums and reproduced.
+Artists typically conceive of prints as their own specific forms of creative expression and collaborate with master printmakers who can help them navigate the particular technical processes of printmaking.
+This sets fine art prints apart from most of what's available on the commercial (poster) market, which are copies of works originally created in other mediums and reproduced, often digitally.

 Are fine art prints made using special materials?

 Yes!
 Quality prints are made with premium acid-free paper containing a high percentage of cotton or other natural fibers.
 The acid-free feature of the paper is critical for the work's longevity as it will help ensure the materials don't corrode over time.
 This paper is also selected for its ability to appropriately absorb any pigment applied to its surface, which often comes in the form of archival inks.
 Archival inks are made to be especially resistant to environmental factors (like sunlight) so they retain the richness of their colors and don't fade, even over a long period of time.

 I've seen that prints come in editions.
 What does that mean?